What is Girls Rock Camp?

 Girls Rock Camp Madison operates under the supervision of a Board of Directors and the Administrative Team (Executive Director and Music Director).
-We employ contracted staff (outlined below) to work during the week of camp and enlist a team of volunteers to help with other activities throughout the year.
+We employ staff (outlined below) to work during at the camps and enlist a team of volunteers to help with other activities throughout the year.

 - Music Director: Beth Kille (www.bethkille.com)

 In addition to GRC Madison’s camp leaders, we also employ:

 - Instrument Instructors: teach bass, guitar, drums, keyboard and vocals (we also employ a violin and a Club DJ instructor)

 - Band Coaches: Assist campers with the songwriting process while in their band rehearsal.
 There are 2 band coaches for every band (bands are comprised of 5 campers)

 - Band Managers: Supervises campers (1 staff for every 5 campers) and serves as a go-to person for campers if they need help during the week